DHTMLX/docs-spreadsheet/docs/themes/setting_theme.md

 # Setting Themes

-To set the necessary theme, be it a built-in SpreadSheet theme or a custom one, use one of the ways described below:
+To set the necessary theme, be it a built-in Spreadsheet theme or a custom one, use one of the ways described below:

 ### Changing the "data" attribute